LOADING ...

 The mother died with a in her hand,

-And her in a hideous grin, a grin,
+And her face in a grin, a grin,

 She set her hair on fire,